survivejs/webpack-book/manuscript/04_what_is_webpack.md

 ## Webpack Relies on Modules

-If you think about the simplest project you could bundle with webpack, you'll end up with input and output.
+If you think about the smallest project you could bundle with webpack, you'll end up with input and output.
 In webpack terms, the bundling process begins from user defined **entries**.
 Entries themselves are **modules** and can point to other modules through **imports**.

 When you bundle a project through webpack, it will traverse through imports.
 As a result, webpack constructs a **dependency graph** of the project and then generates the **output** based on the configuration.
 It will output everything into a single **bundle** by default, but it can be configured to output more.